 You’ve heard a lot about the product development strategy and product management.
-You’ve read or you’ve been told that this is an essential part of every startup.
+You’ve read, or you’ve been told, that this is an essential part of every startup.
 So, you started digging.
 And then out of a sudden, the term “product development framework” popped out.
 But what is it?
 How is it different from the strategy?
 Where is its place in the entire product management?
 Those are the issues nobody cared to explain.
 Up till now.

 We hope that after reading this article, the difference becomes obvious.
 And you will be ready to start thinking about your own product development framework.

 Tom’s story – part 1

 Let’s drift away from the business for a while and introduce you to Tom.
 Tom wants to go on some pretty awesome holidays with his friends.
 He’s just contacted a few of them with the idea that went pretty much as follows: “Hey Dude!
 I have this idea to go on the most awesome holidays in our lives.
 I really want to spend some time with you and chill.
 What do you think?”.
 To nobody’s surprise, everyone seemed interested.
 But then they started asking basic product management questions.
 Pretty simple ones like:

 - Where do you want to go?

 - How much is it going to cost?

 Tom didn’t have answers to any of those.
 He just had this awesome idea that everybody should love.
-Tom was surprised that nobody joined him.
+Tom was surprised that nobody had joined him.
 Are you?

 The same goes for building a startup; it all starts with a vision.
 THE vision if you prefer.
 But you don’t want it to end just there.
 You want to see your vision go live and succeed, don’t you?